 Bruges is lovely year-round, but each season has its charms.

 Spring (March to May): This is our favourite time to visit.
 The weather is mild, the crowds are smaller than in summer, and the city’s gardens are in bloom.
-Plus, you might catch the Bruges Beer Festival in February or early March.

-What should I do in Bruges?
+What are the best things to do in Bruges?

 Bruges is packed with things to do, but here are some must-dos: